paulscottrobson/arturo/documents/kernel.md

 ## Graphics

 Currently three provided, which is initialised at the start, the default is an 8 colour 640x240 mode, which operates using bitplanes rather like an Amiga.
 The first bitplane is red, the second green, the third blue.
-There is also an 8 colour 320x240 mode, and a 2 colour 640x480 mode.
+There is also an 8 colour 320x240 mode, a 2 colour 640x480 mode, 320x256x8 colour mode, and a 320x240x64 colour mode.

 Information on this can be obtained from the function *DVIGetModeInformation()* which returns a pointer to a *DVIModeInformation* structure.